Assessment

 The Baruch College Governance Charter clearly states that “[t]he School Faculties shall be responsible for and conduct all educational affairs including but not limited to affairs customarily conducted by an academic faculty: including the formulation of School policies relating to curriculum and degree requirements; academic credits; the granting of degrees; student admission and retention standards; and the academic status, role, obligations, and freedoms of the School Faculty.”

-Faculty are also responsible for assessment of student learning at the program level — this is done collaboratively in each academic department, where department faculty work together to articulate program learning outcomes or objectives for the degree program as a whole, and then provide samples of student work to the department assessment coordinator, who facilitates the process of assessment of program learning outcomes or objectives.
+Faculty are also responsible for assessment of student learning at the program level — this is done collaboratively in each academic department, where department faculty work together to articulate program learning outcomes or objectives for the degree program as a whole, and then provide samples of student work to the School/department’s assessment coordinator, who facilitates the process of assessment of program learning goals.

 College-Wide Learning Goals